DiamondLightSource/pymalcolm/docs/reference/triggering.rst

 The graph at the bottom shows the states of the GPIO lines as the PVT scan progresses through its points.

 Note that the acquisition time is shorter than the live time.
-This trigger signal for the detector is controlled by the PandA.
-At present it pulses after the transition of the live signal, delayed by half the readout time.
-The end of acquisition is determined by the settings on the detector and this would be set to live time - readout time.
+The trigger signal for the detector is controlled by the PandA.
+In order to centre the acquisition with respect to the Live signals, the trigger signal can be delayed by half the readout time.

 Some of the PVT points are provided by Malcolm for convenience, and are used to:
     1. Provide a centre frame signal, and